mphosomo/dropdown_menu/README.md

 ##### JavaScript

-Import the dropdown CSS and the initializeDropdown function to use it in your project:
+Import the initializeDropdown function to use it in your project: (Pay attention to comments)

 ```
 import { initializeDropdown } from '@mphosomo/simple_dropdown'